oracle-devrel/technology-engineering/data-platform/modernise/shared-assets/teradata-to-autonomous-data-warehouse-migration-guide/README.md

 # How to use this asset?

-A comprehensive guide to migrate a Teradata database to Autonomous Data Warehouse on OCI using SQL Developer is available in this GitHub folder, named "Teradata to ADW Migration with SQL Developer_v1.1.pdf".
+A comprehensive guide to migrate a Teradata database to Autonomous Data Warehouse on OCI using SQL Developer is available in the "files" subfolder of this GitHub folder, named "Teradata to ADW Migration with SQL Developer_v1.1.pdf".
 Follow the steps to prepare for your Teradata to Autonomous Data Warehouse migration.

 # License